 Is Alcohol Withdrawal and Detox Dangerous?

 Millions of Americans struggle with an alcohol abuse disorder.
-Alcohol abuse costs the US economy 249 billion dollars per year, and the human costs of alcohol abuse can be devastating.
+Alcohol abuse cost the US economy 249 billion dollars in the year 2010, and the human costs of alcohol abuse can be devastating.
+(1) Each year, 88,000 people die in the US from alcohol-related accidents, posing a significant strain on healthcare providers.
+Although alcohol abuse disorder is a devastating illness, there is help available.
+(2)

-If you or a loved one is struggling with alcohol dependence and addiction, you might wonder if it’s safe to go through alcohol detox without help.
+If you or a loved one is struggling with alcohol dependence and addiction, you might wonder if it’s safe to go through detoxification without help.
+(3)

 You might also wonder if you’ll experience alcohol withdrawal and what that experience entails.
 Is it even safe to quit cold turkey?
 Can you successfully recover from alcohol addiction?

 In this article, we’ll explore alcohol abuse and alcohol detox in-depth and their effects on the body before, during, and after withdrawal.
-We’ll also answer some of the many things you might wonder about alcohol detox and recovery.
+We’ll also answer some of the many things you might wonder about the recovery from this particular substance abuse.

 What Is Alcohol Addiction (Alcohol Use Disorder)?

-Many people in the US safely consume alcohol and do not develop alcoholism or addiction to alcohol.
+Many people in the US safely indulge in alcohol consumption and do not develop alcoholism or addiction to alcohol.
 Studies indicate that 86% of US adults have had an alcoholic beverage at some point.

 But around 6% of all US adults will develop dependence and full-blown addiction to alcohol.
 In addition, more adult men than women struggle with alcoholism and alcohol abuse.

-A combination of genetics, temperament, outside influences, and triggers can all make someone vulnerable to developing AUD.
+The following can all make someone vulnerable to developing AUD:

 AUD is a pattern of alcohol use where the individual has issues controlling the amount they drink.
-They are preoccupied with drinking and continue to use alcohol despite any negative consequences that excessive drinking causes.
+They are preoccupied with drinking and continue to use alcohol despite any negative consequences that heavy alcohol intake causes.
+(3)

 What Is Alcohol Overdose, and Why Are People Who Abuse Alcohol at Risk?